guanyixi/pose/README.md

    **File Path: `/src/team/`**

    - Each team member's data is stored in a markdown file.
-   - On the home page, team members are displayed in the order of their file names ASC.
+   - On the home page, team members are displayed in the order of their file names in ascending order.
    - The excerpt, which is displayed before users click the "Show More" button, should ideally be the first 1-2 sentences of the bio.
-This prevents content from shifting when the button is clicked.
+This prevents the layout of the page from shifting when the 'Show More' button is clicked.

    **Add a New Team Member**